ec-jrc/lisflood-utilities/README.md

 ## gridding

 This tool is used to interpolate meteo variables observations stored in text files containing (lon, lat, value) into grids.
-It uses inverse distance interpolation method from pyg2p.
+It uses by default angular distance weighting interpolation method from pyg2p.

 #### Requirements
 python3, pyg2p